This juicy Spicy Bean Burger is such a tasty vegan BBQ option - packed with flavour, juicy and moist and doesn't fall apart on the grill!

 - 2 garlic cloves

-- Open the pouch of rice and add to the bean mixture.
-Mash together with a fork until fully combined.
+- Add the rice and breadcrumbs to the bean mixture.
+Mash together with a fork or potato masher until fully combined.

 - Divide the mixture in to six roughly equal sections, then sprinkle a little flour over your hands, and shape the burgers.
 I find the best way to do this is to roll the mixture into a ball, then pat it down on a chopping board.